walshbr/data-for-the-rest-of-us/pages/week-2-identification.md

 ## Plan

 * Introduction: "Data: A Definition"
-* Activity: Data or not?
+* Workshop: Is it Data?
+What don't you see?
     * What counts?
-* Activity: What don't you see?
     * What don't you see?

 ---